petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/layouts/designing-object-layouts.md

 1. Click *Add Block*, enter a *Label*, and click *Save*.

-   This creates a subsection that you can add fields to.
+   This creates a subsection for adding fields.
 The label determines the section's display name in the Liferay UI.

    Repeat this step to add multiple blocks to the same tab.